 |March 31||Dividends Declared||$100,000|

-The debit to dividends declared is a temporary capital contra account (as opposed to say accumulated depreciation, which is a permanent asset contra account) that is put through retained earnings.
-While the credit to dividends payable raises the obligation (liability) the company now has.
+The debit to dividends declared is a temporary capital contra account (as opposed to, say, accumulated depreciation, which is a permanent asset contra account) put through retained earnings.
+While the credit to dividends payable raises the obligation (liability), the company now has.

 |March 31||Dividends Payable||$100,000|